Student Loan Repayment: When Do You Have to Start Paying Back Your Loans?

-A student loan repayment schedule is the time frame involved in paying off your student loan: the number of years, when you’ll pay your installment each month, and the amount you’ll pay.
+A student loan repayment schedule is the time frame for paying off your student loan: the date you’ll pay your installment each month, the amount you’ll pay each month, and for how many years.
 For instance, if you pick the standard 10-year repayment plan option, you’re on a schedule to make a payment every month for 10 years.
 The day your payment is due each month may not be the same date someone else’s is due.
 Always ask your loan servicer what date your payment is due to be sure you’re able to pay it on-time each month.

 How much do I pay each month?

 How much you pay each month will depend on the type of loan you received, how much money you borrowed, the interest rate on your loan, and the repayment plan you choose like an IBR or ICR plan.
-Payments may range from $0 upward.
-The best way to find out your payment amount is to call your servicer and ask for repayment plan options.
+Your payment may range from $0/month and up.
+The best way to find out your payment amount is to call your servicer and ask for your repayment plan options.

 Should I pay more than my required monthly payment?

 The answer to this question depends on whether or not you're on an income-driven repayment plan.
 These plans can offer some loan forgiveness after 10 years or more of payments.
 In this case, extra payments will only reduce the amount that can be forgiven.
 If you want to ensure your loan is paid off faster and you don’t qualify for income-driven repayment plan, tell your loan servicer that the extra you pay is not intended to be put toward future payments, but rather that it should be applied to the principal of your loan.